opennetworkinglab/ngsdn-tutorial/EXERCISE-5.md

 `p4info.txt`) will be packaged together along with the Java classes.
 After reloading the app, you should see messages in the ONOS log signaling that a new pipeline configuration has been set and the `Ipv6RoutingComponent` and `NdpReplyComponent` have been activated.
-Check also the log for potentially harmful messages (`make onos-log`).
+Also check the log for potentially harmful messages (`make onos-log`).
 If needed, take a look at section **Appendix
 A: Understanding ONOS error logs** at the end of this exercise.